March 30, 2026

 The moments after a slip and fall can be disorienting and painful.
 It’s easy to feel overwhelmed, but the actions you take right away can make a significant difference for both your health and any potential legal claim.
 While every situation is unique, focusing on a few key steps can help protect your well-being and your rights.
 Think of it as a simple checklist to follow when you’re feeling flustered.
 By prioritizing your health, gathering information, and getting the right support, you can set yourself up for the best possible outcome.

-1. Seek Medical Attention
+1. Get Medical Attention First

 Your health is the absolute priority.
 Even if you think your injuries are minor, it’s essential to see a doctor as soon as possible.
 Some serious conditions, like a concussion or internal injuries, may not show symptoms right away.
 Getting a prompt medical evaluation ensures you receive the care you need.
 This visit also creates an official record of your injuries, which is a critical piece of evidence that connects them directly to the fall.
 Don’t wait for the pain to worsen; go to an urgent care center, an emergency room, or your family doctor to get checked out.

-2. Document Everything at the Scene
+2. Document the Scene Immediately

 If you are physically able, take a moment to document the scene of the accident.
 Use your phone to take plenty of photos and videos of the exact spot where you fell.
 Capture the hazard that caused your fall, whether it was a wet floor, a cracked sidewalk, poor lighting, or an unmarked step.
 Take wide shots of the area to show the context and close-ups of the specific problem.
 It’s also a good idea to photograph any visible injuries.
 Property owners often fix hazards quickly, so capturing this evidence before it’s gone is crucial for building a strong premises liability case.

-3. Report the Incident and Talk to Witnesses
+3. Report the Accident and Find Witnesses

 Make sure you officially report the incident to the property owner, manager, or landlord before you leave.
 A verbal notification is good, but a written one is better.
 Ask them to create an official incident report and request a copy for your records.
 If anyone saw you fall or came to help you, ask for their name and contact information.
 Eyewitness accounts can be incredibly valuable in supporting your claim.
 Don’t feel awkward about asking; most people are happy to help, and their perspective can provide an unbiased account of what happened.